ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 language, independent of an implementation.
 The [interface]{.term} for the ADT is defined in terms of a [type]{.term} and a set of operations on that type.
-The behavior of each operation is determined by its inputs and outputs.
+The behaviour of each operation is determined by its inputs and outputs.
 An ADT does not specify *how* the data type is implemented.
 These implementation details are hidden from the user of the ADT and protected from outside access, a